 News writer Michelle Franco '11 (left), listens in on the discussion between Hal Lee '11 and Amy Goldstein '11.
-Assembly Discusses quarantined and released one student whose flu-like symptoms tested negative for swine flu.
-While Hamilton has yet to have a single case of swine flu, colleges across the country have reported over 2,000 cases.
-"It is highly likely that we will see H1N1 flu cases at Hamilton this fall," said Meredith Bonham, co-chair of Hamilton's Emergency Response Team (HERT).
-In the case of an outbreak, the College will recommend sick students who live within reasonable distance to return home until their symptoms resolve.
-The College will also recommend that students living in singles rooms isolate themselves.
-Community Values by Michelle Franco'11 News Writer Incoming first-years may soon end up pledging more than their honor to Hamilton College.
+Assembly Discusses Community Values by Michelle Franco'11 NEWS WRITER Incoming first-years may soon end up pledging more than their honor to Hamilton College.
 As freshman, every member of the student body signed an honor pledge affirming that they will abstain from dishonesty in their academic work during their academic career at Hamilton.
 This sets in place a set of academic standards that all students have promised to uphold.
-By that same token, in light of recent events on campus which have offended many members of the college community, StudentAssembly is currently in the process of forming a "Statement of Community Values," which will affirm that students agree to be members of an open, respectful and diverse community.
+By that same token, in light of recent events on campus which have offended many members of the college community, Student Assembly is currently in the process of forming a "Statement of Community Values," which will affirm that students agree to be members of an open, respectful and diverse community.
 The discussion on a community values statement originated following the outrage caused by an invitation that many students found offensive last spring.
 "We had one meeting last semester and another one so far this semester," said Student Assembly President Amy Goldstein '11.
-"The goal was to have a talk about how realistic it see Few Attend, page 3 NEWS THE SPECTATOR College Celebrates Jewish New Year Rosh Hashanah by Kari Arneson '10 NEWS WRITER "Happy New Year!" read a recent e-mail from College Chaplain Jeff McArn.
+"The goal was to have a talk about how realistic it see Few Attend, page 3 Page 1 September 24, 2009 College Celebrates Jewish New Year Rosh Hashanah by Kari Arneson '10 News Writer "Happy New Year!" read a recent e-mail from College Chaplain Jeff McArn.
 For hundreds of people at Hamilton, the new year had just begun.
 Rosh Hashanah, the first of the Jewish High Holidays, began last Friday at sundown.
 Rosh Hashanah, which literally means "head of the year" or "first of the year," takes place on the first and second days of Tishri, the seventh month of the Hebrew calendar.
 While students had class during the holiday, the Jewish organization Hillel celebrated Rosh Hashanah with services.
 This year, there was a service at sundown on Friday, when Rosh Hashanah began, and services on Saturday and Monday.
 In addition, the traditional readings and prayers during the Rosh Hashanah services, one can also hear the blowing of the shofar, a ram's horn.
 One of the most important observances of the holiday is hearing the sounding of the shofar in the synagogue, which symbolically opens the skies so God can hear the requests for forgiveness.
 Throughout the year, Hillel provides meals, entertainment and events for the Jewish students on campus.
 Current programs include community outreach, Shabbat dinners and services during the High Holidays, like Rosh Hashanah.
 In 2005, Hamilton was designated as a Soref campus, one with less than 250 Jewish students.
 Four years ago, Hillel's nationwide organization initiated the Soref Advancement Initiative, a program